Blog

 The main drawback of Coinigy is that it doesn’t offer a free plan.
 (Coinigy does, however, offer a free 7-day trial.)
 It offers subscription tiers: Pro Trader for $18.66 per month which should cover most crypto trading needs; it also has an API Dev Pro for advanced users for $99.99/month.

-Final Word: Best Charting Software
+Final Word: Best Charting Applications

 FAQs: